jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Ash starts falling.

+Not much light.
+No big trees.
+No big leaves.
+No big grazers.
+No big predators.

 Trees fall.
+Dinosaurs fall.
 Fungus grows.
 Spores spread.

-Crocodiles in the water, birds in the sky, and mice in the crevices.
+Crocodiles in the water, birds in the sky, mice in the crevices, insects everywhere.

 More of their eggs hatch.
 More of their babies born.